cloudfoundry/java-test-applications/README.md

 `/` | The health of the application
-`/class-path` | The classpath of the application `/environment-variables` | The environment variables available to the application `/input-arguments` | The list of JVM input arguments for the application `/system-properties` | The system properties available to the application `/datasource/check-access` | The ability of the application to access a RDBMS
+`/class-path` | The classpath of the application `/environment-variables` | The environment variables available to the application `/request-headers` | The http request headers of the current request `/input-arguments` | The list of JVM input arguments for the application `/system-properties` | The system properties available to the application `/datasource/check-access` | The ability of the application to access a RDBMS